KordingLab/KordingLab.github.io/README.md

-# kording lab's blog
+# Kording lab's blog

-Follow instruction [here](https://jekyllrb.com/) to run Jekyll.
-To run jekyll server locally, use `jekyll serve`.
+Follow instruction [here](https://jekyllrb.com/) to install Jekyll.
+To run jekyll server locally on your computer, use `jekyll serve`.

 ### How to add posts

 It's very easy to add post.
 All the posts are located in `_posts` folder.
 It arrangement is based on date.
 For posts that we port from Kording lab original website, we put random date right now.
 Each post can be written in markdown format.
-On top of each post, you just have to state 2 main things, `title` and `categories`.
+On top of each post, you just have to state 3 main things, `title`, `description` and `categories`. `description` will be shown when you share on social media like Facebook or twitter.
 See the following

 ```
 ---
 title: Summer School in Computational Sensory-Motor Neuroscience (CoSMo)
+description: all links to CoSMo summer school in computational neuroscience materials
 categories: scientists
 ---
 ```